tldr-pages/tldr/pages/common/for.md

 > Perform a command several times.
 > More information: <https://www.gnu.org/software/bash/manual/bash.html#Looping-Constructs>.

-- Execute given commands for the specified set:
+- Execute the given commands for each of the specified items:

 `for {{variable}} in {{item1 item2 ...}}; do {{echo "Loop is executed"}}; done`